 The Legacy Code

-We are committed to fostering a nurturing, safe, and culturally enriching environment where families can grow, learn, and connect.
-In alignment with our mission, these standards serve as the foundation for community acceptance and continued participation in our co-op.
-They reflect our commitment to respect, responsibility, and community values.
-Failure to uphold these standards may result in dismissal from the program.
+We are committed to fostering a nurturing, safe, and culturally enriching environment where families can learn, grow, and build meaningful community connections.
+These standards reflect our shared commitment to respect, responsibility, and cooperation, and serve as the foundation for acceptance and continued participation in our co-op.
+Failure to uphold these expectations may result in dismissal from the program.
+By completing our TLCC Participation Application, paying partnership or participation dues, and/or registering for any TLCC activities or events, you acknowledge that you have read, understand, and agree to the terms and policies outlined below.

 We believe in: